 Our operations and financial results are subject to various risks and uncertainties, including those described in Part I, Item 1A, "Risk Factors" in our combined Annual Report on Form 10-K for the year ended December 31, 2021, which could adversely affect our business, financial condition, results of operations, cash flows, and the trading price of our Class A common stock.
-There have been no material changes to our risk factors since our combined Annual Report on Form 10-K for the year ended December 31, 2021.
+Except as stated below, there have been no material changes to our risk factors since our combined Annual Report on Form 10-K for the year ended December 31, 2021.